LePetitDev/quizIO/README.md

 How to Run
 ----------

-Download the latest installer for PostgreSQL.
+Before starting, download the latest installer for PostgreSQL.
 On a Mac, the installer will install the PostgreSQL database as well as a GUI application, PGAdmin, for creating databases, tables, and queries. http://www.enterprisedb.com/products-services-training/pgdownload

+1. Run npm install to get NodeJS dependencies.
-1. in PGAdmin, create a user, password, and a database.
+2. in PGAdmin, create a user, password, and a database.
 Take note of these and put them in the dbConnectionString method, which is found in controllers/Util.js.
-2. In PGAdmin, run the following queries in your database.
+3. In PGAdmin, run the following queries in your database.
 ```
 CREATE TABLE questions (
   question_id serial primary key NOT NULL,